bitfinity-network/tech-docs-bitfinity-evm/docs/ic-agent/overview.md

 # Introduction

 IC Agents can reserve an Ethereum address for an IC principal/IC Agent.
 This address can be used to send transactions to the EVM.
-If a transaction is sent from a reserved address by a non-IC Agent, the transaction will be rejected.
+If a transaction is sent from a reserved address by any entity other than the registered IC Agent, the transaction will be rejected.

+The purpose of this registration process is to bind an Ethereum key to an IC agent, so that no other entity may use that key in conjunction with the Bitfinity EVM.
+This means that a canister could, for instance, hold a local key and use this to sign transactions on the EVM without the fear of losing funds from a lost or stolen private key.
+This only applies to the Bitfinity EVM, other EVMs cannot be protected in such a way, and it is important to keep your keys secure if used on other chains or not registered.

 ## Registering an EVM address